1998 Australian Open – Men's singles

 Petr Korda defeated Marcelo Ríos in the final, 6–2, 6–2, 6–2 to win the men's singles tennis title at the 1998 Australian Open.
-It was Korda's only major title, and Ríos' only major final.
+It was his first and only major title, becoming the first Czech player to win a major singles title (following the Czech Republic's independence from Czechoslovakia at the end of 1992).
+It was Ríos' only major final; he remains the only man to have held the world No. 1 singles ranking without ever winning a major singles title.
+Ríos was the first Chilean player to reach the major singles final since Luis Ayala in 1960, and the first Chilean player in hard court final.

 Pete Sampras was the defending champion, but lost to Karol Kučera in the quarterfinals.

-No American men made the semifinals for the first time since 1990.
+This meant that no Americans made the semifinals at the event for the first time since 1990.